sproutdev/FaceEmotionRecognition/README.md

 Dataset:
-I have used this dataset
+We have used the fer2013/fer2013/ dataset available in the source code.

-Download it and put the csv in fer2013/fer2013/

 -fer2013 emotion classification test accuracy: 33%